-If you’re thinking of moving the money from a CTF into a Cash JISA you can find the best deals in The best Junior ISAs 2017/18.
-Just check the provider will accept transfers of funds from previous years.
+If you’re thinking of moving the money from a CTF into a Cash or Stocks & Shares JISA you should check your new provider will accept transfers of funds from previous years.

 As part of the application for a Cash or Stocks & Shares JISA you'll need to fill out a transfer form with the details of your CTF, but your provider will deal with moving the funds over for you.

 The other major attraction of the JISA is that while the CTF currently provides the child with a lump sum at the age of 18, the JISA will automatically be rolled over into an adult ISA on maturity – maintaining its tax efficiency.